 France was once seen as a country that was anti-entrepreneur.
-But with the election of Emmanuelle Macron who is furiously trying to put France back on the business map with new labour laws that favour the employer and tax cuts that ease the burden on business owners, France is now becoming a country where startups and entrepreneurs abound.
+But since the election of Emmanuelle Macron, France is now back on the business map with new labour laws that favour the employer and tax cuts that ease the burden on business owners.
+France is now becoming a country where startups and entrepreneurs abound.

-And with Brexit looming - putting the UK in a difficult position for business negotiations – and with the US getting tough with trade tariffs, France is being viewed as the next best option for traders and importers who want to stay the right side of the EU.
-In fact, many entrepreneurs who had originally left France for better business environments are now asking to come back to France.
+Since Brexit, France is being viewed as the next best option for traders and importers who want to stay on the right side of the EU.
+In fact, many entrepreneurs who had originally left France for better business environments are now asking to move their business back to France.
 But how can they do that without getting buried in bureaucratic paperwork?

 Related article: What are the benefits of starting a business in France?